-- Students pursuing their Ph.D. can take up to 6 graded graduate credits toward one plan and 3 graded graduate credits toward another outside the School offerings in pertinent disciplines, mainly, Anthropology, Cultural Studies in Education, English, History, Political Science, and Sociology.
+- Students pursuing their Ph.D. can take up to 9 graded graduate credits outside the School offerings in pertinent disciplines, mainly, Anthropology, Cultural Studies in Education, English, History, Political Science, and Sociology.
+However, graduate seminars outside of American Studies and Culture cannot substitute for the core seminars outlined above.

-- Graduate seminars outside of American Studies and Culture cannot substitute for core seminars in the Program.
-Substitutions must be approved by the American Studies and Culture Graduate Director and the student’s Dissertation advisor (when pertinent) before the student enrolls.
+- Substitutions must be approved by the American Studies and Culture Graduate Director and the student’s Dissertation advisor (when pertinent) before the student enrolls.

 - Although students may take up to 9 graded undergraduate credit hours within SLCR (see approved list of courses above), no undergraduate courses outside of the School will be permitted.
 Any upper-division undergraduate course within the school not listed above must be vetted by the Graduate Director.

 The preliminary examination consists of the following elements: